danzohar23/PodcraftAI/README.md

 To create your podcast masterpiece:

 1. Send a POST request to `/generate_podcast/` with the topic of your choice.
-2. PodcastGPT sprinkles its magic, crafting an engaging script, generating audio, and weaving in music.
+2. PodCraft.ai sprinkles its magic, crafting an engaging script, generating audio, and weaving in music.
 3. Download your finished podcast and share your story with the world!

 ## Contribution

-Join the PodcastGPT band!
-Whether you're a code wizard, a narrative knight, or an audio aficionado, we welcome your contributions to make PodcastGPT even more magical.
+Join the PodCraft.ai band!
+Whether you're a code wizard, a narrative knight, or an audio aficionado, we welcome your contributions to make PodCraft.ai even more magical.
 Check out our contribution guidelines and open an issue or pull request.

 ## Support